Dr. Testai of The University of Illinois College of Medicine has no relevant financial relationship to disclose.)

 • Cancer is a hypercoagulable state leading to an increased risk of venous and arterial thromboembolic events.

-• Cancer therapies such as radiation and chemotherapy have a range of adverse effects upon the CNS vasculature.
+• Cancer therapies such as radiation and chemotherapy have direct effects on the CNS vasculature.

-• Patients with cancer are also at risk for intracranial hemorrhage from a variety of factors including thrombocytopenia, coagulopathy, hemorrhagic brain metastases, and hematological malignancies.
+• Patients with cancer are also at risk for intracranial hemorrhage from a variety of factors including thrombocytopenia, coagulopathy, hemorrhagic brain metastases, and hematologic malignancies.

 Historical note and terminology

 In the mid-1800s, Armand Trousseau first drew attention to the clinical association between thrombophlebitis and cancer.
-Subsequently, clinicians observed that thrombophlebitis is only 1 manifestation of a coagulopathy associated with cancer, which represents a disruption of the delicate balance that normally exists between hemorrhage and coagulation.
-This coagulopathy is poorly understood, and its mechanism is controversial.
+Subsequently, clinicians observed that thrombophlebitis is only one manifestation of cancer-associated coagulopathy, which represents a disruption of the delicate balance that normally exists between hemostatic and fibrinolytic pathways.
+This coagulopathy is poorly understood and, as discussed below, does not constitute a unique entity (Khorana et al 2005; Khorana et al 2013).
 Disseminated intravascular coagulation is generally defined as excess thrombin generation within the vasculature that overwhelms normal regulatory hemostatic mechanisms.
 This results in increased consumption of platelets, coagulation factors, and sometimes inhibitors of coagulation.
 Defibrination syndrome and consumption coagulopathy are alternate terms for disseminated intravascular coagulation.

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.